glitchv0/frontdoor/readme.md

-# You can run the run.sh script to start the server.
+# You can run the run.sh script to start the server. (macOS/linux only)
 ```
 chmod +x run.sh
 ./run.sh